 Because the quiver tree is an aloe, it has fibrous wood.
 Like all succulents it has developed in a specialized way to adapt to erratic and little rainfall.
 The quiver tree soaks up water and stores it in its succulent leaves.

 The Bushmen and Hottentots tribes used to cut the trunks into squares to construct walls.
 Water was then fed into the fibrous wood from a tank placed at the top to store water.

 The trees in the forest are natural.
 No trees have been planted by humans.

 The species Aloe dichotoma has been known to scientists since 1685, when it was discovered during Governor Simon van der Stel's expedition to Namaqualand in search of copper.

 The trees often encountered growing at the most precarious positions, such as on the edges of canyons, possibly relishing in the cool updrafts of wind.
 Growing on these edges, the rocks anchor the plants which have a spread-root-system.

 They have their first flowers when they are about 15 to 25 years old.
 The flowering-season is in the winter during May, June and July.
-This is extremely a beautiful time to visit the farm.
+This is an extremely beautiful time to visit the farm.

 Swarms of birds and locusts are drawn by the sweet nectar of the quiver tree's flowers, and baboons have been known to strip off the blossoms in search of the liquid.